-15.1.9 Dedicated buttons for brake controllers
+14.1.8 Dedicated buttons for brake controllers

-In addition to the BailOff keyboard command </>, a cabview control named ORTS\BAILOFF is available.
+In addition to the BailOff keyboard command, a cabview control named ORTS\BAILOFF is available.
 It is used to release the brakes of the engine while keeping the train brakes applied.

 In some brake controllers, there is a button that provides a full and quick release of the train brake when pressed.
-OR supports this via the ORTS\QUICKRELEASE cabview control, or alternatively, pressing <Ctrl+/>.
+OR supports this via the ORTS\QUICKRELEASE cabview control.

 Some brake controllers have a dedicated button to overcharge the brake pipe.
 The ORTS\OVERCHARGE cabview control can be used for this purpose.
-Alternatively the keyboard command <Ctrl+Shift+/> is available.